john-the-inhaler/simala/README.md

     - [ ] interpreter
     - [ ] GC (not needed until closures)
     - [ ] closures
-*1: Currently both the lexer and parser do not make new strings for tokens or
+### notes
-    the AST.
+1) Currently both the lexer and parser do not make new strings for tokens or the AST.
 They rely on the entire file being in memory.
 Detachment is the process of taking the required strings out of our AST, detaching it from the file.